Welcome

 Registered Land

-Since 13 October 2013, chancel repair liability is only enforceable against a purchaser of registered land if it is protected by a notice on the Charges Register at HM Land Registry.
+Since 13 October 2013, chancel repair liability is enforceable against a purchaser for value of registered land only if it is protected by a notice on the Charges Register at HM Land Registry at the point of registration of the purchaser’s title.

 Key Term: notice (chancel repair liability)